Be authentic. Find a voice. Tell your story.

 Before joining Lark, Sophie was a musician with her own record label and an online following of over 30,000 people.
 As it turned out, she enjoyed the online promotion aspect more than creating the music itself.
 And that's what led her to the world of content and branding.

-Sophie runs workshops, plans websites, writes copy and helps brands to find their voice.
+Sophie runs workshops, plans websites, writes copy, edits articles and helps brands to find their voice.

-Out of the office you’ll find her getting a little too enthusiastic about classic films or listening to records with a purring cat.
+Out of the office you’ll find her getting a little too enthusiastic about classic films or taking a nap with a purring cat.

 Chris is an award-winning content strategist.
 He helps companies and organisations discover what they want to say, what their customers / readers want to hear and how it all works.